 - Enterprise security teams to see the inner workings of cybersecurity controls.
 They can understand not only what the solution detects but also why and how it performed.
 Seeing the process can give teams more confidence in the type of protection they have.
 The evaluation goes beyond a single attack, sample set, point in time, or control.
 Evaluation results also can be combined across controls for a more comprehensive view of coverage or exposure.

 - Security vendors get an independent assessment of their product’s capabilities through the lens of the cybercriminal and a real-world campaign.
 They also have a collaborative community that can help them continuously improving the capabilities of their security products.

 The primary drawback is that tactics and techniques evolve over time and the evaluation results are constrained to the scope of the campaigns that are run.
-The also focus only on detection of the attack technique, with no ability to assess what else (including legitimate operation) that might be flagged by the control.
+They also focus only on detection of the attack technique, with no ability to assess what else (including legitimate operation) might be flagged by the control.

 Answering tough questions like “How secure are we?” or “Are we protected from [fill in the blank]?” requires considering a range of resources.
 If your objective is to do more than the average organization, security scoring is a great tool.
-If your objective is to push your security posture to higher levels, cyber security assessments, penetration testing and/or breach attack simulation are great aids.
+If your objective is to push your security posture to higher levels, cybersecurity assessments, penetration testing, and/or breach attack simulation are great aids.
 For granular assessments of individual security controls at points of exceptional risk, independent effectiveness testing and configuration analysis can help.
 And for planning and implementing a rigorous and resilient defense based on capabilities across controls in aggregate, the MITRE ATT&CK Evaluation is a valuable tool.
 Finally, if you have questions that relate to a specific cyberattack or campaign, you should talk to your security vendor to get the answers you need.